 Choosing a topic

 Students are encouraged to select the topic of their thesis themselves, in consultation with one of the staff members.
 In most cases, the supervisor (or ‘first reader’) of the thesis will be the lecturer responsible for the course which inspired the thesis topic.
 Students should approach the relevant lecturer and discuss with him/her the chosen topic and potential research question.
 If necessary, the supervisor will assist in finding relevant secondary literature.
 A second reader is chosen in consultation with the supervisor.
 At the heart of a thesis lies a specific research problem which either addresses a theoretical question or an issue from the extensive domain of Book and Digital Media Studies, which has to be examined in an academic way.
 Before a research question can be formulated, students should do some preparatory reading.
 Once the student has selected a topic, formulated a research problem and put together a provisional bibliography, the thesis proposal can be submitted to the supervisor.
 It should include the title of the thesis, a bibliography and a description of the topic.
 The proposal must be submitted at the beginning of the second semester.
-The proposal must also be submitted to the board of examiners by 1 March.

 Research and writing

 In principle, students will already have made a start on their research in the course of formulating the research question.
 They should have a clear time schedule for the research, in consultation with the supervisor.
 The amount of research should be proportionate to the time available (560 hours).
 It is advisable to start writing as soon as possible.